doableware/djongo/docs/README.md

         abstract = True
 ```

 To access the model using Django Admin you will need a Form definition for the above model.
-Define it as shown below:
+Define it as below:

 ```python
 class BlogContentForm(forms.ModelForm):